Maliman-Org/Affine-Encryption/README.md

   ### Encrypting 🔒

-   1. Remplace every letter by its rank in the alphaber starting by 0 :
+   1. Replace every letter by its rank in alphabets starting by 0 :

 | A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X | Y | Z |
 | -- |:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:| --:|
 | 0 | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | 11 | 12 | 13 | 14 | 15 | 16 | 17 | 18 | 19 | 20 | 21 | 22 | 23 | 24 | 25 | 26 |

-  2. Choose two integer numbers a and b as key.
+  2. Choose two integer numbers a and b as keys.
   3. Calculate (a.x+b) mod 26 (knowing that x : the rank of the letter that we want to ecrypte ).

   #### Exemple